journey-js/journey/README.md

     // event.to                   : the route we are entering
     // event.options              : the same options that was passed to the last handler before the transitionAborted
     // event was raised
-    // event.options.startOptions : the options that was passed to journey.start(options);
 });

 journey.on("error", function(event) {